California should do whatever's needed to help Tesla reopen car factory -Mnuchin

 Tesla's lawsuit accused Alameda County of violating California's constitution by defying state Governor Gavin Newsom's orders on Thursday allowing manufacturers to reopen.

-Alameda County and the governor's office did not return requests for comment on Monday.
+Alameda County and the governor's office did not respond to requests for comment on Monday.

+A Texas official on Monday reached out to Musk on Twitter, saying his county was available immediately to accommodate Tesla and invited the billionaire CEO for a visit.

+"We have a motivated, pro-business governor," said Richard Cortez, county judge of Texas' Hidalgo County.
+"What we no longer have is a shelter at home mandate."

+County judges in Texas have a wide range of judicial and administrative duties.
+Hidalgo County borders Mexico, where many U.S. automakers source supplies.

-Tesla shares dropped 1.3% to $808 shortly after midday.
+Tesla shares dropped 0.6% to $814.82 at mid-afternoon.
 They had fallen more than 3% premarket after China's Passenger Car Association reported that the company's Model 3 sales in April were down 64% on the month.

 ((Tina.Bellon@thomsonreuters.com; +1 646 573 5029; Reuters Messaging: tina.bellon.thomsonreuters@reuters.net; Twitter @TinaBellon))